ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 be sent on responses that use the Capsule Protocol.
 A receiver that observes a violation of these requirements MUST treat the HTTP message as malformed.

-When processing capsules, a receiver might be tempted to accumulate the full length of the capsule value in the data stream before handling it.
-This approach SHOULD be avoided because it can consume flow control in underlying layers, and that might lead to deadlocks if the capsule data exhausts the flow control window.
+When processing Capsules, a receiver might be tempted to accumulate the full length of the Capsule value in the data stream before handling it.
+This approach SHOULD be avoided because it can consume flow control in underlying layers, and that might lead to deadlocks if the Capsule data exhausts the flow control window.